 Festivals as this one are the successors old Bulgarian custom called “kukeri gatherings“.
 The gatherings took place in many towns and villages in Bulgaria.
 For the different regions the tradition took place at different times of the year.
 The kukeri gatherings are most probably are pagan tradition.
 The first written evidence of them is dated back to the VI century.
 Kukeri are the masks and costumes that the people use to dress up like animals, in order to look scary and chase away evil spirits.
 The aim is to prepare for the spring, a symbol of new life and purity.
 The people who dress up as kukeri have to be single men.
 The kukeri men dance in a rhythm with special moves, dressed up in the typical costumes and masks.
 It is believed that the mask protects them from evil powers, the sound of the bells that encompass their belts not only contributes to the holiday mood but also purifies the area around.
 The dances of the kukeri and the rituals on the gatherings are performed for health and fertility, for both people and cattle.

-It will happen the coming up weekend on the 31st of January and the 1st of February.
+It is held every last weekend of January.
 If you are in Sofia and have a spare day during the weekend do not think twice to go and experience it.
 Here you can find the full program of the festival.